Heading home after dropping the kids off at school and nursery, there was an unusual traffic jam around the Red Cross charity shop parking.

 My fantastic haul made me think-

-Why shop in a Charity Shop?
+Why shop in a Charity Shop for your Christmas present?

-Shopping in a Charity shop is…
+Christmas shopping in a Charity shop is…

 … is fun and frustrating at the same time.
 You definitely have to be in a mood for it.